busyDuckman/robbie/README.md

 # Robbie
-Upgrade and reboot of a vintage Tandy robot
+Upgrade and reboot of a vintage Robie robot

 ## Overview